Address Family Concerns

 • Alternatively, you may invite them to stay with you for a longer time once you have settled.

-• The pet is older than 10 years.
+• Is the pet is older than 10 years?

-• The pet has a serious health problem.
+• Does the pet has any serious health problem?

-• The freedom of your pet may be severely restricted also in view of the heat and some dangerous animals (snakes) your pet is not used to.
+• Will the freedom of your pet be severely restricted also in view of the weather?

 A stay back home with the grandparents or other relatives may turn out to be the right solution if you are not staying abroad for a long time.
 Ask yourself what you would like if you were your pet!